BlueField DPU Administrator Quick Start Guide

 doyum -y remove $f; done host# yum autoremove host# yum makecache

-Download and install the "DOCA for Host" package compatible with your specific operating system and version listed here under the "BlueField Drivers" tab.Warning
+Download and install the "DOCA for Host" package compatible with your specific operating system and version listed here under the "BlueField Drivers" tab.Note

 Make sure to accept cookies from the website when prompted.

-Note: # update-pciids # lspci | grep BlueField